12 common questions parents ask about MAP Growth

 By the end of the test, most students will have answered about half the questions correctly, as is common on adaptive tests.
 The purpose of MAP Growth is to determine what the student knows and is ready to learn next.

 Another difference is the timeliness of the results.
-While states often return information in the fall after the test is taken, MAP Growth gives quick feedback to teachers, administrators, students, and families.
-Teachers receive immediate results with MAP Growth that show what students know and where there might be common learning opportunities in the class.
+While states often return information in the fall after the state summative test is taken, MAP Growth gives quick feedback to teachers, administrators, students, and families.
+Teachers receive immediate results with MAP Growth that show how each student is performing and where there might be common learning opportunities for the class.
 One similarity is that MAP Growth aligns to the same standards in a given state as the state test, so both measure similar content.

 6. What information will I receive from my child’s school?